by Texas Homesteader ~

 Sometimes it just takes thinking outside the box.
 Some things to consider, just to get the creative juices flowing…

-- RAINWATER COLLECTION – We used a 55-gallon barrel but there are many *cute options available now for purchase that can blend right in with your landscaping!
+- RAINWATER COLLECTION – We have several different rainwater collection methods we use on the homestead.
+But there are many *cute options available now for purchase that can blend right in with your landscaping!

 Other than the things listed, what else can you think of?